imneme/mini-sk/README.md

 ## Literals, Arithmetic and I/O

 The combinators `S`, `K`, `I`, etc. are literals, but there are 32768 possible literals and all can be entered.
-Characters are entered with a leading quote and then the next character read is the literal.
+In version 1.2 and beyond, characters are entered with a leading quote and then the next character read is the literal even if it is whitespace.
+Numbers can also be entered in their usual decimal form.

-Numbers can also be entered.
-Because the default printer knows nothing of what a literal value is intended to mean, if the value matches a combinator it is printed as that combinator, and if it is in the range of printable ASCII, it is printed as a character literal, otherwise it is shown as an integer.
+Because the printer used by the REPL knows nothing of what a literal value is intended to mean, it adopts a heuristic approach for printing
+literals: if the value matches the code used for a combinator it is printed as that combinator, and if it is in the range of printable ASCII, it is printed as a character literal, otherwise it is shown as an integer.

 Generally, except for the combinators, you should not attempt to _apply_ a literal to another value and evaluate the result.
 That